 So you’re planning a trip to Croatia and you need to know: Can you drink the water in Croatia?

-Knowing whether or not the tap water is safe to drink can really impact your trip.
-To ensure you are fully prepared for your trip to Croatia (and that you stay hydrated while visiting), this article will answer everything you need to know about drinking water in Croatia.
+To ensure you are fully prepared for your trip (and that you stay hydrated while visiting), this article will answer everything you need to know about drinking tap water in Croatia!

 I’ve also included a frequently asked questions section at the end of this post to make sure you get all of the answers you need.